-Most people see massage as a relaxing indulgence that is only meant for pampering, but modern medicine has recognized it for its health benefits.
+Most people see bodywork as a relaxing indulgence that is only meant for pampering, but modern medicine has recognized it for its health benefits.
 Practice these self-care tips regularly in between of your massage sessions and you will get a tremendously increase of these benefits.

 Time to relax